zpimentel/comigean/README.md

 A platform for **co**mparitive **mi**crobial **ge**nome **an**alysis

 ### Installation
-This package uses conda to download pre-requisities.
+This package uses conda to download dependencies.
 Therefore, it is required to install comigean.
 Clone this git repo and change directory into it.
 ```
 >$ conda env create -f environment.yml
 >$ conda activate comigean